plumier/plumier/docs/docusaurus/docs/Security.md

 Using above configuration `email` and `role` property will be visible only to `Admin` and `SuperAdmin`.
 The response vary based on user role.

-## Authorization Evaluation
+## Authorization Evaluation Order

 Authorization applied to global, controller or action evaluated with some priority.
-Authorization system separated into three main process, which is Route Authorization, Query/Request Body Authorization, Response Authorization.
+Authorization system separated into three category, which is Route Authorization, Parameter Authorization, Response Authorization.

-* Route authorization (global, controller, action) has the most priority evaluation, when a user doesn't have access it means he doesn't have access to the Query/Request Body or Response.
+* Route authorization (global, controller, action) has the most priority evaluation, when a user doesn't have access it means he doesn't have access to the Parameter or Response.
-* Query/Request Body and Response Authorization will be evaluated later after Route authorization.
+* Parameter and Response Authorization will be evaluated later after Route authorization.

 Route authorization separated into three location, which is Global Authorization, Controller Authorization and Action Authorization.
 * Action authorization has the most priority evaluated.
 If user allowed to access action then Controller Authorization and Global Authorization ignore.